dailyherold/dotfiles/README.md

 - Update all poorly written scripts.
 - Consider dfm's role and if I would just want to use Ansible for similar tasks.
 - Clean up bin directory
+- Bring beyond compare back from the dead
+- Add additional task files to kubernetes for kind, k3s, microk8s, any other handy things to have for k8s (helm? handy docker images to have local?)
+- Add docker images that I should always have latest pulled locally (different OSs for testing packages, various utility tools), maybe make a list in default var file for these
+- Consolidate or delete a bunch of the user var files
+- Add group vars for debian_family and redhat_family groups, possibly where to put the distro specific packages and then rename/clean up the defaults var file (packages + extra_packages -> base_packages, then common distro_packages for specific stuff)
+- Remove all snaps?
+- Darktable is debian specific (because of ppa install), so either make specific to debian or figure out fedora too and turn into a role
+- Still need vim ppa?

 ## Updating submodules